RodrigoSester/video-pop-up/README.md

 ## 🎯 How to Use

+### AI Assistant
+1. **Setup Your API Key**:
+   - Right-click the extension icon → Options
+   - Navigate to the "AI Integration" section
+   - Follow the step-by-step instructions to get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+   - Paste your API key and save settings

+2. **Using the AI Assistant**:
+   - Click the extension icon to open the side panel
+   - Type your questions or prompts in the text area
+   - Press Enter or click "Send" to get AI responses
+   - Ask about YouTube videos, get summaries, or general assistance
+   - Use the "Clear Chat" button to start a new conversation

 ### Method 1: Extension Popup
 1. Navigate to any YouTube page (homepage, channel, search results)
 2. Click the extension icon in your browser toolbar